 Ismelin Side Effects

-Note: This page contains information about the side effects of guanethidine.
-Some of the dosage forms included on this document may not apply to the brand name Ismelin.
+Note: This document contains side effect information about guanethidine.
+Some of the dosage forms listed on this page may not apply to the brand name Ismelin.

 Applies to guanethidine: oral tablet

 The risk of orthostatic hypotension, sometimes followed by syncope, is greatest within the first 10 minutes after dosing, early in the morning, and in hypovolemic patients.
 It is accentuated by alcohol, hot weather, or exercise--all of which are associated with peripheral vasodilation.
 The manufacturer recommends that guanethidine (the active ingredient contained in Ismelin) be gradually withdrawn over at least two weeks prior to administration of general anesthetics to avoid cardiovascular collapse during induction.[Ref]

 Cardiovascular side effects can result from excessive sympathetic blockade or a relative increase in parasympathetic tone.
 Orthostatic hypotension is reported in approximately 15% of patients, some of whom experience syncope.

 Gastrointestinal side effects are also related to increased parasympathetic tone.
 Diarrhea is reported in 11% of patients, some of whom discontinued therapy because of it.
 Dry mouth or parotid tenderness are reported in approximately 5% of patients.[Ref]

 There is evidence that guanethidine (the active ingredient contained in Ismelin) may interfere with ejaculation by inhibiting contraction of the seminal vesicle, ampula and ductus deferens.[Ref]